SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

 ```
 In this example, we declare an empty two-dimensional array of integers.
 We use `int[][]` to tell the compiler that we want a two-dimensional array.

-Similarly to the one-dimensional array, we use the `new` keyword to allocate memory into the heap for our array.
+Similarly to the a one-dimensional array, we use the `new` keyword to allocate memory into the heap for our array.

 Notice that we need to provide a size for our multidimensional array and, in this case, our row will contain three elements.

-By default, this array will contain only zeros.
+By default, this array will contain only zeroes.

 ```java
 String[][][] stringCube = new String[5][5][5];